TheCynosure/CynOS/README.md

 A Toy x86 OS that I am working on

 ## What does it do so far?
-1. It boots from GRUB into Protected mode.
+1. It is able to boot with GRUB into protected mode.
-2. Then sort of can write to VGA Data, currently working on getting it to be able to change the screen to a single color.
+2. Then sort of can write to VGA Data, currently working on writing to multiple rows in the VGA Data.

 tl;dr not much